 5 nights in Rio, 3 Nights in Buenos Aires 3 nights in Ushuaia (southermost city (parks, penguins and wildlife), 2 Nights El Calafate (Perito Moreno, 2 nights in Mendoza ( biggest winerys in Argentina)

-Have a nice trip over 2 years ago
+Have a nice trip about 5 years ago

 Iguassu Falls is probably the nicest place I have ever been to.
 If you go, you have to stay at the hotel inside Iguassu National Park (Sheraton on the Argentina side, Belmond Hotel on the Brazil side), so that you can have complete access to the falls outside of the national park visiting hours.

-Keep in mind that you need a visa for Brazil ($160), and even though you don't need one for Argentina, you still need to pay a $160 reciprocity fee. over 2 years agoAnswered by Ryan via WorldNomads.com
+Keep in mind that you need a visa for Brazil ($160), and even though you don't need one for Argentina, you still need to pay a $160 reciprocity fee. almost 5 years agoAnswered by Ryan via WorldNomads.com